- Why is SocialGood Able to Improve Society?

 On the other hand, even though utility tokens already have a secondary market of over US$300 billion, almost all of them don't have any holding value, like Bitcoin.
 This is why it is difficult for utility tokens to become popular among investors.

 In this regard, SocialGood is a utility token that is in general easy to spread despite the fact that there is clearly value in holding it.
-A patent has already been granted for this type of token design.
+Patents have already been granted for this type of token design.

 The “Cryptoasset Point Return System” will play a major role in the future of point systems, where existing points are expected to be replaced by cryptoassets in order to reduce company costs and improve consumer convenience.